 - Advertisers can still not bid on competitor keywords, or use negative keywords in their campaigns

 What’s Next: Walmart Advanced Second-Price Auction is Coming Soon

-Hot on the heels of search-relevancy enhancements, Walmart Connect announced plans to switch to a second-price auction for Sponsored Products and Search Brand Amplifiers in coming months.
-Today, Walmart operates on a first-price auction.
+Hot on the heels of search-relevancy enhancements, Walmart Connect announced plans to switch from a first-price auction to a second-price auction for Sponsored Products and Search Brand Amplifiers in coming months.

 The Walmart Train is Not Slowing Down

 2021 and 2022 have been packed with game-changing, transformative shifts in Walmart advertising options and capabilities, and this exponential growth shows no signs of a slow-down any time soon.